Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Main results

-\end{theorem} \begin{remark} Note that the upper bound for $\gamma$ in \eqref{cond:r_gamma} gets maximal for that is,~for $r$ being equal to the midpoint of its domain.
+\begin{remark}[On the existence of $\gamma$ and $r$ in Theorem~\ref{thm:approx}] Note that the upper bound for $\gamma$ in \eqref{cond:r_gamma} gets maximal for that is,~for $r$ being equal to the midpoint of its domain.
 In this case, the upper bound is given by